jeremiah-c-leary/vhdl-style-guide/docs/entity_specification_rules.rst

 entity_specification_101
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This rule checks for at least a single space before the :.
+This rule checks for at least a single space before the colon.

 **Violation**